Diversify Your Investments in 2025: Acorns, Masterworks, Robinhood, and Roots

 Overview

 Masterworks charges a 1.5% annual management fee and 20% of any profits once a painting sells.
 Along with the substantial capital required to begin your investment and the subsequent fees investors pay after joining, investments can also take longer periods to pay off (due to the nature of art purchasing).
-That being said, they consistently return between 10%-20% after fees.
+That being said, they historically return between 10%-20% after fees.

 Minimum Investment